-The 2019 materiality assessment involved an in-depth study of a range of internal and external inputs and interviews with key stakeholders to identify and prioritise relevant topics.
-These issues were then mapped against those most important to our business and where we have the greatest impact.
-This was followed by a verification process with our senior leaders, board and shareholders.
+The materiality assessment involved an in-depth study of a range of internal and external inputs and interviews with key stakeholders to identify and prioritise relevant topics.
+These issues have been mapped against those most important to our business and where we have the greatest impact.

 While a broad range of issues continue to merit consideration and effective management by Perth Airport, it was determined via this materiality assessment process that the following issues are the most important to our stakeholders and business success:

-"Perth Airport contributed more than \$3.5 billion to the Western Australian economy and generated nearly 17,000 direct and indirect jobs in 2018 and was expected to grow to \$9 billion and approximately 37,000 jobs by 2040."
+"Perth Airport contributed more than \$3.5 billion to the Western Australian economy and generated nearly 17,000 direct and indirect jobs in 2018 and this is expected to grow to \$9 billion and approximately 37,000 jobs by 2040."

 PFAS Management Appropriate assessment, management and remediation of PFAS on Airport Estate.
 ITAL Energy and Carbon Reduce greenhouse gas emissions by measuring energy consumption, improved efficiency, increased use of renewable energy and offsets to achieve net zero emission target.
-ENVIRONMENTAL Biodiversity and Habitat Minimising the impacts to biodiversity by measuring, minimising and offsetting impacts to flora and fauna values.
-ENVIR Water Sensitivity Adapting to a drying climate, by measuring and minimising water use and improving water recovery and reuse.
+ONMEN Biodiversity and Habitat Minimising the impacts to biodiversity by measuring, minimising and offsetting impacts to flora and fauna values.
+ENVIRONMENTAL Water Sensitivity Adapting to a drying climate, by measuring and minimising water use and improving water recovery and reuse.
 Waste Management Improve waste management by minimising generation, maximising reuse and recycling.
 Ensure sound management and remediation of contamination Economic Impact Positive economic impact on the community in which we operate and the State of Western Australia.
 Customer Satisfaction Providing strong customer and service focus.
-SOCIAL Indigenous Engagement Commitment to: build respect and trust; reconciliation; and education.
-Celebrate and protect Aboriginal culture & heritage.
-SC Community Engagement Maintenance of an informed and cooperative relationship with partners, local community and stakeholders.
+SOCIAL Indigenous Engagement $Commitment\ to:\ build\ respect\ and\ trust;\ reconciliation;\ and\ education.\ Celebrate\ and\ protect\ Aboriginal\ culture\ \&\ heritage.$ Community Engagement Maintenance of an informed and cooperative relationship with partners, local community and stakeholders.
 Sustainable Development Responsible planning for future growth.
 Noise Working with government and airline partners to minimise aircraft noise.
 Employer of Choice Investing in our people, equipping them with skills, knowledge and experience to realise their potential. щ Organisational Culture Aligning our culture and brand to ensure the success of our business.
-PEOPLE Safe Working Environment Ensuring a safe working environment for all of our Team Members.
-Diversity & Inclusion Commitment to be representative of the diverse community we serve.
-Health, Safety and Security Working collaboratively with airport stakeholders to maintain a healthy, secure and safe airport operating environment for all.
+PEOPLE Safe Working Environment Ensuring a safe working environment for all of our Team Members. 颪 Diversity & Inclusion $Commitment \ to \ be \ representative \ of \ the \ diverse \ community \ we \ serve.$ Health, Safety and Security Working collaboratively with airport stakeholders to maintain a healthy, secure and safe airport operating environment for all.
 Ethical Business Building a culture to maintain high ethical standards and integrity.
 Responsible management of our supply chain.
-CE IT Security and Data Protection Ensuring the security of IT systems and protecting personal data against improper use.
-ERNANCE Corporate Governance & Compliance Responsible corporate governance and compliance with laws, regulations and internal policies.
-GOVERI Risk Management & Resilience The ability to recognise, monitor and rapidly respond to and recover from changes in the environment and their resulting risks and opportunities.
+NCE IT Security and Data Protection Ensuring the security of IT systems and protecting personal data against improper use.
+GOVERNAN Corporate Governance & Compliance. $Responsible \ corporate \ governance \ and \ compliance \ with \ laws, \ regulations \ and \ internal \ policies$ GOV Risk Management & Resilience The ability to recognise, monitor and rapidly respond to and recover from changes in the environment and their resulting risks and opportunities.
 Climate Resilience Understanding and adapting to the risks and physical impacts of climate change.
 Stakeholder Engagement Regular and proactive engagement of stakeholders.

-Perth Airport repeats the materiality assessment every three years to confirm we are on the right track and that our aspirations remain consistent with stakeholder and community expectations.
+Perth Airport refreshes the materiality assessment periodically to confirm we are on the right track and that our aspirations remain consistent with stakeholder and community expectations.